A Review of Deep Learning-based Approaches for Deepfake Content Detection: Deepfake Detection Methods Review

 In a similar study, Wang, Li and Zhao~\cite{wang2022d} proposed a dual-stream and a dual-utilization network that is firstly pre-trained on real and deepfake videos for the subsequent frame feature extraction and deepfake classification by an SVM classifier.
 In their work, dual-stream refers to the joint spatial learning and temporal learning used in combination for feature extraction from a sequence of video frames.
 A spatial branch was proposed to learn the edge information obtained by six edge operators applied to the video frames.
 Then, a binary classification is performed by a fully connected network to predict the video as authentic or manipulated.
 Dual-utilization is the process of training and learning the intrinsic features from the video frames in the dual-stream domain, followed by the subsequent feature extraction for further classification by the SVM classifier.
 The method achieved the highest accuracy of 96.2\% against several baseline deep learning models adopted for comparison in deepfake detection.
-However, the accuracy decreases in a cross-dataset experiment in which the model's training is applied to the FaceForensics++ dataset, and the prediction performance is evaluated on the Celeb-DF dataset.
-By doing so, the model attained only 60.3\% accuracy.
-Yet, it is higher than the accuracy achieved by the baseline models.
-The drawback of the method is the requirement for a two-stage approach for the training of the deep learning models and the SVM classifier on the features extracted by the spatial and temporal models.
-Moreover, the authors selected a subset of 1000 fake videos of medium-quality compression from the FaceForensics++ dataset for performance evaluation of the proposed method.

 Shobha et al.~\cite{Shobha23} proposed using spatial learning and temporal analysis for deepfake detection by training the deep learning models on a large dataset of real and counterfeit videos.
 A comparative study of different models was evaluated using the Celeb-DF and Face Forensic++ datasets.
 The web-based framework using Python is designed to upload a video and detect deep fakes by implementing deep neural networks.
-The ResNet-50 was used as the detection network for the actual training and verification.
 The proposed method categorizes videos more precisely to establish whether a video is real or fake.
 By combining ResNet-50 CNN and LSTM layers, the proposed method can help leverage the strengths of both architectures and enhance the accuracy of deepfake detection by involving both image-based and sequential data.
 The proposed approach attained a maximum accuracy of 87.48\% in 40 epochs for the model's training.

 Pipin et al.~\cite{pipin2022deepfake} addressed the deepfake detection in videos by combining a Deep Learning algorithm and Photo-Response Non-Uniformity pattern for the noise analysis of the video frames.
 Deep learning is modeled using ResNeXt-50 and LSTM and Photo-Response Non-Uniformity analysis (PRNU) to check the PRNU pattern of each frame in a video for deep fake prediction with high accuracy value reaching 97.89\% using 100 input video frames of the FaceForensics++ dataset.